 “ESMA shall maintain a central database of administrative sanctions, other administrative measures and criminal sanctions communicated to it solely for the purposes of exchanging information between competent authorities.
 That database shall be accessible only to competent authorities and it shall be updated on the basis of the information provided by the competent authorities.”

+Securitisation sanctions and measures

+Under Securitisation (Art.
+37) CAs are required to report to ESMA on the imposed sanctions.

+“ESMA shall maintain a central database of administrative sanctions communicated to it.
+That database shall be only accessible to ESMA, the EBA, EIOPA and the competent authorities and shall be updated on the basis of the information provided by the competent authorities in accordance with paragraph 6 of the article 37.”

 Scope of ESMA’s IT registers project